 This chapter explains how to create content that is only accessible for specific roles.
 To implement the settings it is necessary to have a Site manager (SM role).

-Note: This feature is not part of the default Open Social product (basic/distro), but can be ordered as an extension module for Premium and Enterprise clients.
+Note: This feature is not part of the default Open Social product (basic/distro), but can be ordered as an extension module.

 What is Customized Content Access?